MARCH 2026 · 10 MIN READ

 Web applications in the CDE must be tested for application-layer vulnerabilities, at minimum against the OWASP Top 10.
 This covers SQL injection, broken authentication, cross-site scripting, and the business logic flaws that automated scanners consistently miss.

 Who can perform PCI DSS penetration testing?
 The tester must be a qualified, independent resource.
-PCI DSS does not mandate a specific certification but requires the tester to demonstrate competence.
-OSCP certification is widely accepted as proof of practical penetration testing skill.
+PCI DSS does not mandate a specific certification but requires the tester to demonstrate competence through methodology and evidence of practical penetration testing skill.
 The tester must be organisationally independent from the team that manages the CDE.

 Testing frequency